crawl/crawl/crawl-ref/source/dat/translate/de/notes.md

 https://books.google.com/ngrams/graph?content=Actinomycete%2CAktinomyzet&year_start=1800&year_end=2019&corpus=31&smoothing=3

 Not sure how to translate Ballostomycete spore.
 Words like Myxospore exist in both German and English, but the English version of Crawl does not use Ballistospore.
 How do you form a compound noun with Ballistomyzet?
+Ballistomyzetenspore?

 ## Adjectives